Dad's Army: Supporting characters

-TV episodes
+Episodes

 The television programme lasted nine series and was broadcast over nine years, with 80 episodes in total, including three Christmas specials and an hour-long special.
 At its peak, the programme regularly gained audiences of 18.5 million.
 There were also four short specials broadcast as part of Christmas Night with the Stars in 1968, 1969, 1970 and 1972; one of which was also restaged as part of the Royal Variety Performance 1975.

 Missing episodes

-The first two series were recorded and screened in black and white, while series 3 to 9 were recorded and screened in colour.
-Even so, one episode in series 3, Room at the Bottom, formerly only survived in black and white and remains on the official DVDs in this form.
-This episode has benefited from colour recovery technology, using a buried colour signal (chroma dots) in the black-and-white telerecording to restore the episode back to colour and was transmitted on 13 December 2008 on BBC Two.
-Dad's Army was less affected than most from the wiping of videotape, but three second-series episodes remain missing: episode 9 "The Loneliness of the Long Distance Walker", episode 11 "A Stripe for Frazer" and episode 12 "Under Fire".
+The first two series were recorded and screened in black-and-white, while series three to nine were recorded and screened in colour.
+Even so, one episode in series three, "Room at the Bottom", formerly survived only as a 16mm black-and-white film telerecording, made for overseas sales to countries not yet broadcasting in colour; and remains on the official DVD releases in this form.
+This episode has benefited from colour recovery technology, using a buried colour signal (chroma dots) in the black-and-white film print to restore the episode to colour and was transmitted on 13 December 2008 on BBC Two.
+The newly restored colour version of "Room at the Bottom" was eventually made commercially available in 2023, when it appeared as an extra on the DVD release Dad's Army: The Missing Episodes, with a specially filmed introduction by Ian Lavender.

+Dad's Army was less affected than most from the wiping of videotape, but three second-series episodes remain missing: episode nine "The Loneliness of the Long Distance Walker", episode eleven "A Stripe for Frazer" and episode 12 "Under Fire".
 (All three missing episodes were among those remade for BBC Radio with most of the original cast, adapted from the original TV scripts.
-Audio recordings of all three were included as bonus features on The Complete Series DVD collection.)
-Two further series 2 episodes were thought lost until 2001.
+Audio recordings of all three were included as bonus features on The Complete Series DVD Collection.)
+Two further series two episodes, "Operation Kilt" and "The Battle of Godfrey's Cottage", were thought lost until 2001.
 Two of the three missing episodes have since been performed as part of the latest stage show.

-In 2008, soundtracks of the missing episode "A Stripe for Frazer" and the 1968 Christmas Special "Present Arms" were recovered.
+In 2008, soundtracks of the missing episode "A Stripe for Frazer" and the 1968 Christmas Night with the Stars segment "Present Arms" were recovered.
 The soundtrack of "A Stripe for Frazer" has been mixed with animation to replace the missing images.
-The Audio soundtrack for the 1970 Christmas Special "Cornish Floral Dance" has also been recovered.
+The audio soundtrack for the "Cornish Floral Dance" sketch, from the 1970 episode of Christmas Night with the Stars, has also been recovered.